Doe et al. v. Mayorkas et al., No. 1:21-cv-11571-IT (D. Mass., filed Sept. 24, 2021)

 Plaintiffs’ complaint asserts that the U.S. government’s Title 42 expulsion policy violates the Immigration and Nationality Act (INA), Title 42, the Administrative Procedure Act, the U.S. Constitution (equal protection and due process), and the United States’ nonrefoulement duty under international law.
 Plaintiffs request, among other things, that the court enjoin their expulsion under Title 42 and order Defendants to process their asylum claims in accordance with the INA.

 As of November 2021, the government released the clients into removal proceedings and paroled them.
-Plaintiffs plan to file for voluntary dismissal.
+Plaintiffs then voluntarily dismissed this case.

 Counsel: Amy Maldonado | Law Office of Amy Maldonado